 Safeguarding Children and Vulnerable Adults

-The Westminster Circuit is committed to the safeguarding and protection of all children, young people and vulnerable adults and that the needs of children or of people when they are vulnerable is paramount.
+Methodist Central Hall Westminster is committed to the safeguarding and protection of all children, young people and adults and affirms that the needs of children or of people when they are vulnerable and at risk are paramount.

 This policy addresses the safeguarding of children, young people and vulnerable adults.
 It is intended to be a dynamic policy.
 It is intended to support the Church in being a safe supportive and caring community for children, young people, vulnerable adults, for survivors of abuse, for communities and for those affected by abuse.

-The Westminster Circuit fully agrees with the Connexional statement reiterated in Creating Safer Space 2007:
+Methodist Central Hall Westminster fully agrees with the statement reiterated in Creating Safer Space 2007:

 As the people of the Methodist Church we are concerned with the wholeness of each individual within God’s purpose for everyone.
 We seek to safeguard all members of the church community of all ages.

 Methodist Central Hall Westminster recognises the serious issue of the abuse of children and vulnerable adults and recognises that this may take the form of physical, emotional, sexual, financial, spiritual, discriminatory, domestic or institutional abuse or neglect, abuse using social media, child sexual exploitation or human trafficking (slavery).
 It acknowledges the effects these may have on people and their development, including spiritual and religious development.
 It accepts its responsibility for ensuring that all people are safe in its care and that their dignity and right to be heard is maintained.
 It accepts its responsibility to support, listen to and work for healing with survivors, offenders, communities and those who care about them.
 It takes seriously the promotion of welfare so that each of us can reach our full potential in God’s grace.